Languages, Geography, and Climate

 A flourishing medical tourism industry

-Amongst other key drivers, medical tourism has turned into a principle component of this new dynamic, depending on two streams:
+Amongst other key drivers, medical tourism has turned into a principal component of this new dynamic, depending on two streams:

 - The absence of quality medicinal services across over nations in Sub-Saharan Africa has driven increasingly individuals to go to Morocco to get medical treatment, especially when a particular expertise is required (e.g. neurology, traumatology, and oncology surgeries)